MicrosoftDocs/executable-docs/scenarios/CreateWordPressDeployment/README.md

 }
 ```

-The server created has the below attributes:
+The server created has the following attributes:

+- A new empty database is created when the server is first provisioned.
-- The server name, admin username, admin password, resource group name, location are already specified in local context environment of the cloud shell, and will be created in the same location as your the resource group and the other Azure components.
+- The server name, admin username, admin password, resource group name, and location are already specified in the local context environment of the cloud shell and are in the same location as your resource group and other Azure components.
-- Service defaults for remaining server configurations: compute tier (Burstable), compute size/SKU (Standard_B2s), backup retention period (7 days), and MySQL version (8.0.21)
+- The service defaults for the remaining server configurations are compute tier (Burstable), compute size/SKU (Standard_B2s), backup retention period (seven days), and MySQL version (8.0.21).
-- The default connectivity method is Private access (VNet Integration) with a linked virtual network and a auto-generated subnet.
+- The default connectivity method is Private access (virtual network integration) with a linked virtual network and an auto generated subnet.

 > [!NOTE]
 > The connectivity method cannot be changed after creating the server.
-For example, if you selected `Private access (VNet Integration)` during create then you cannot change to `Public access (allowed IP addresses)` after create.
+For example, if you selected `Private access (VNet Integration)` during creation, then you cannot change to `Public access (allowed IP addresses)` after creation.
 We highly recommend creating a server with Private access to securely access your server using VNet Integration.
-Learn more about Private access in the [concepts article](https://learn.microsoft.com/azure/mysql/flexible-server/concepts-networking-vnet).
+Learn more about Private access in the [concepts article](./concepts-networking-vnet.md).

-If you'd like to change any defaults, please refer to the Azure CLI [reference documentation](https://learn.microsoft.com/cli/azure//mysql/flexible-server) for the complete list of configurable CLI parameters.
+If you'd like to change any defaults, refer to the Azure CLI [reference documentation](/cli/azure//mysql/flexible-server) for the complete list of configurable CLI parameters.

 ## Check the Azure Database for MySQL - Flexible Server status